-This autumn fans of jazz and improvised music will get a special treat: the 1st of September premiere of Piotr Schmidt Quartet’s newest release, Saxesful, and a series of follow-up concerts across Poland.
+Last autumn fans of jazz and improvised music got a special treat: the 1st of September 2018 premiere of Piotr Schmidt Quartet’s celebration release, Saxesful, and a series of follow-up concerts across Poland.

 Piotr Schmidt Quartet features the old master Wojciech Niedziela on the piano, and RGG (Okeh Records) Trio’s bassist Maciej Garbowski and drummer Krzysztof Gradziuk.

-Piotr Schmidt Quartet’s Saxesful: the best hits by the best sax players in the best concert halls; jazz: the beauty of art.
+Piotr Schmidt Quartet’s Saxesful: the best hits with the best sax players in the best concert halls.
+Jazz: the beauty of art.

 "Saxesful" sounds like it's recorded by amerikan jazz stars.